The Importance of Leasing a Commercial Space

-Leasing a commercial space instead of committing yourself to owning commercial real estate can be an excellent move, but there are fewer tenant-friendly laws and no standard lease agreements.
-You'll need a lawyer’s help to negotiate the best deal on a commercial lease.
+In general, leasing a commercial space instead of committing yourself to owning commercial real estate can be an excellent move, but there are fewer tenant-friendly laws and no standard lease agreements.
+You may need a real estate lawyer’s help to negotiate the best deal on a commercial lease.

-Every commercial lease should be in writing and should include the following details:
+Remember, every commercial lease should be in writing and include the following provisions:

 - How much rent is due, including any increases (called escalations).
 You'll want to know the going rate for space in the neighborhood before you begin negotiating.
 It also helps to let the landlord make the first offer, and ask for a lower rent than you think you can initially get.
 Escalations should be for specific dollar amounts or tied to a known method of calculation, such as cost of living indexes.